 The Wasabi Glazed Seared Ahi Tuna Hors d’Oeuvre recipe is as delicious as it is pretty.
 It’s sweet, spicy and fresh — all at once.
 Suitable for any occasion or party, this super impressive recipe can be made in only twenty minutes.
 What’s not to love?

-Here’s why the Wasabi Glazed Seared Ahi Tuna Hors d’Oeuvre recipe so loveable?
+What makes the Wasabi Glazed Seared Ahi Tuna Hors d’Oeuvre recipe so fantastic?

 - The Ahi is slightly warm and peppery on the outside and refreshing and cool on the inside.

 - The wasabi glaze is spicy, sweet, rich and perfectly smooth — all at once.

 - It’s super impressive and will totally wow your guests.
 Believe me!

 - It only takes about twenty minutes to create.

 It’s truly a bite that will satisfy every desire your palate may have.

 Back in my catering days, this Wasabi Glazed Seared Ahi Tuna Hors d’Oeuvre recipe was one of the most popular things on my menus — especially for holiday parties.

 I think seared ahi is universally a treat most people love, and in this form, they are festive and fun.

 While wasabi is quite spicy and pungent, the glaze is mellowed with a bit of honey and Tamari.
 And believe it or not, the unexpected ingredient in the glaze for this oh-so-scrumptious Seared Ahi Tuna Hors d’Oeuvre recipe is butter.
 Yep, butter!
 It’s makes the glaze shine and give is a super smooth, rich texture.